 - You place a short sale order through your broker.

 - Your broker will try to borrow (or “locate”) the shares from many different sources, such as its own inventory, from other margin accounts or even from other brokers.

 - When the shares have been borrowed, they will be sold and the proceeds will be deposited in your account.
-In the USA, because of the uptick rule, any short sale can only take place if the price of the stock has increased or dropped by less than 10% in one day.
+In the USA, because of the uptick rule, any short sale can only take place on an uptick if the price of the stock has dropped by more than 10% in one day.